Every ticket contains detailed information about the customer, the conversation,

 Handed off to third party system

-The AI assistant has handed off the ticket to a third party system.
+The AI Agent has handed off the ticket to a third party system.

 -